 Movies like Fifty Shades of Grey are not made very often for mainstream audiences.
 When they are made, let’s be honest, they are not great.
 Even Fifty Shades of Grey can’t really be called a good piece of cinema.
-We are talking about BDSM movies that have something more to say that just experimental sex.
+We are talking about BDSM movies that have something more to say than just experimental sex.
 So, if you happen to be a fan of kinky movies, today’s list is for you.
-Even if you don’t love Fifty Shades of Grey, but are looking for BDSM movies, this list is for you too.
+Even if you don’t love Fifty Shades of Grey but are looking for BDSM movies, this list is for you too.
 Here is the list of movies similar to 50 Shades of Grey that are our recommendations.
-You can watch some of these movies like Fifty Shades of Grey on Netflix, Hulu or Amazon Prime.
+You can watch some of these movies like Fifty Shades of Grey on Netflix, Hulu, or Amazon Prime.

 15. The Dreamers (2003)

 Bernardo Bertolucci’s movies were noted for featuring a number of sex raw, passionate sex scenes.
 ‘Last Tango in Paris’, despite the innumerable controversies surrounding it, continues to be rated as one of the greatest films ever made.
-‘The Dreamers’, however, doesn’t hold up to his best works but is still an incredibly well made piece and the sex scenes in the film are among the best ever filmed.
+‘The Dreamers’, however, doesn’t hold up to his best works but is still an incredibly well-made piece, and the sex scenes in the film are among the best ever filmed.
 Eva Green is staggeringly hot and delivers one of the most sensual performances ever put onscreen, complimenting the film’s gorgeously intimate, intoxicatingly sensual atmosphere.

 14. Basic Instinct (1992)